Kingdom of Hungary (1920–1946): Dissolution

 Under Soviet occupation, the fate of the Kingdom of Hungary was already determined.
-A High National Council was appointed as the country's collective Head of State until the monarchy was formally abolished on 1 February 1946.
+A High National Council was appointed as the country's collective head of state until the monarchy was formally abolished on 1 February 1946.
 The regency was replaced by the Second Hungarian Republic.
 It was quickly followed by the creation of the Hungarian People's Republic.

 Historical assessment

 There has been some debate as to what extent the Hungarian state of the 1930s and '40s can be classified as fascist.
-According to Richard Griffiths, the regime's increasing economic dependence on Germany, its passage of anti-Semitic legislation and its participation in exterminating local Jews all place it within the realm of international fascism.
+According to Richard Griffiths, the regime's increasing economic dependence on Germany, its passage of antisemitic legislation and its participation in exterminating local Jews all place it within the realm of international fascism.